What is Leaky Gut?

 - Use essential oils

-We all have small amounts of candida in our bodies, over time this candida can take over and cause systemic candida over growth when this happens bad bacteria takes over and can seriously damage your gut, treat candida by:
+We all have small amounts of candida in our bodies, over time this candida can take over and cause systemic candida overgrowth when this happens bad bacteria takes over which can seriously damage your gut, treat candida by:

-- Drinking good quality bottle water (not tap water)
+- Drinking good quality bottled water (not tap water)

 - Avoid taking antibiotics

 - Take an oral probiotic

 It has been proven that leaky gut affects your brain, serotonin, for instance, is also created in the gut, serotonin is what makes us feel good, without it we get depression and other psychological disorders like anxiety, and bipolar which makes perfect sense because if your gut is damaged then so will your brain.

 How do we Heal Leaky Gut?